FA-25-mixed-reality-production-support/.github/profile/README.md

 </p>
 <br clear="both"/>

-### Unlocking the Future of Industrial Training & Maintenance with AI and VR
+### Unlocking the Future of Industrial Training & Maintenance with Artificial Intelligence and Virtual Reality

 Artificial intelligence is rapidly transforming both our personal lives and the way we work.
-In this Ferienakademie, we will explore groundbreaking innovations in industrial training and maintenance, leveraging the power of generative AI, VR, and other cutting-edge technologies.
+In this Ferienakademie, we will explore groundbreaking innovations in industrial training and maintenance, leveraging the power of generative Artificial Intelligence (AI), Virtual Reality (VR), and other cutting-edge technologies.
 Our goal is to assess two real-world scenarios proposed by our industry partners, Siemens Healthineers and Linova, bringing visionary ideas to life.

 A detailed overview of these exciting scenarios is provided below.

 Participants will work in agile, self-organized teams, fostering an environment of collaboration and independent problem-solving.
 While prior experience with AI or VR is not required, students should bring a strong interest in emerging technologies and a willingness to engage with new concepts.
 This project offers an opportunity to develop practical skills, exchange knowledge with peers, and contribute to innovative solutions in a dynamic and interdisciplinary setting.

 <details>
-  <summary>Visionary Scenrio 1: <b>Generative AI for Custom AR/VR Training Content</b> (Siemens Healthineers)</summary>
+  <summary>Visionary Scenrio 1: <b>Generative Aritifical Intelligence for Custom Argumented/Virtual Reality Training Content</b> (Siemens Healthineers)</summary>
   <br>

 **Status Quo**: In a typical manufacturing environment, work instructions are